RichardByrne95/CI-MS4-TuckIn/README.md

 ### Manual Security Testing

--   Unauthorised access to secure pages returns the user to the sign in page, or to another relevant page.
+-   Unauthorised access to secure pages returns the user to the sign-in page, or to another relevant page.
--   Incorrect login details returns an user-friendly error, and reloads the page.
+-   Incorrect login details returns a user-friendly error and reloads the page.
--   Database code injection by search bar is prevented against by using regular expressions and by using the '.isalspha()' method in Python.
+-   Database code injection by search bar is prevented by using regular expressions and by using the '.isalspha()' method in Python.
-Website uses HTTPS.
+The website would also HTTPS in a commerical scenario.
 -   Users can only access data that is either public or in their account.
 -   Users can reset their password if they forget it via the login page.
 -   All data, except order numbers, order dates, order totals and stripe payment ids associated with orders, is editable via the Django admin of the site.